Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-H.md

 Example: `python tpch.py -dt -nlp 8 -ii -ic -is -ne 1,2 -dbms PostgreSQL -t 1200 run`

-This runs 3 streams, the first one as a single stream and the following 2 in parallel.
+This runs 3 streams (`-ne`), the first one as a single stream and the following 2 in parallel.

 ```bash
 ### Geometric Mean of Medians of Timer Run [s]